openshift/enhancements/enhancements/etcd/automated-backups-no-config.md

 ## Motivation

 The current method of **Backup** and **Restore** of an Openshift cluster is outlined in  [Automated Backups of etcd](https://github.com/openshift/enhancements/blob/master/enhancements/etcd/automated-backups.md).
 This approach relies on user supplied configuration, in the form of `config.openshift.io/v1alpha1 Backup` CR.
+This method utilizes `batchv1.CronJob` in order to take Backups of Etcd and cluster resources.

 To improve the user's experience, this work proposes taking etcd backup using default configurations from day one, without user interference.